ScandEval/ScandEval/docs/datasets/norwegian.md

 # 🇳🇴 Norwegian

-This is an overview of all the datasets used in the Norwegian part of ScandEval.
+This is an overview of all the datasets used in the Norwegian part of EuroEval.
 The datasets are grouped by their task - see the [task overview](/tasks) for more information about what these constitute.